Von der Leyen: 'Europe must learn the language of power' | DW | 08.11.2019

 "Soft power" will no longer be enough if the EU wants to assert itself on the world stage, the incoming EU Commission head said.
-She also announced plans to introduce the first Europe-wide law to fight climate change.
+Ursula von der Leyen added that Brexit has "strengthened" unity within the bloc.

 The European Union needs to take a more active role in global politics if it wants to protect its interests, incoming European Commission President Ursula von der Leyen said on Friday.